comp231-admin/lab4-polling-template/README.md

 1. The counter should advance approximately every 0.25 seconds.
 When the counter reaches 99, it should reset back to zero.

+2. If any $KEY$ button is pressed, you should stop the timer if it's running and start it if it is not running.
+The timer should initially start off and will start with a button press.

-2. To wait 0.25 seconds, we will use a *delay loop*.
+3. To wait 0.25 seconds, we will use a *delay loop*.
 This is an inefficient, but simple way to sleep for a specific duration.
 The code to do this is shown below (you can use any register):